+Even when proper precautions are taken, accidents sometimes happen.
 What do you do if you or someone else experiences dizziness, headache or nausea that you suspect is related to pesticide exposure?
 In these situations, do not take any chances; contact a medical professional and be ready to take the pesticide label along if you need to go to a hospital.

 If you are using pesticides, be sure to take time in advance to read label directions so that you know the actions to take if exposure occurs.
 If you wait until a problem happens, you might not be able to clearly understand or follow instructions.
 The label will contain specific information about remedial treatment that medical professionals can follow.
 In some cases, recommended treatments should start at home before you can reach medical help.

-To protect yourself and your neighbors, and to avoid legal liability, read pesticide labels for any recommended or required limits on usage.
+To protect yourself and your neighbors, and to help avoid legal liability, read pesticide labels for any recommended or required limits on usage.
 Especially avoid applying chemicals when it is windy or when a significant rainfall event is forecast.
-Such weather conditions set the stage for chemicals to move “off-site” beyond the target area, a situation that can result in fines or lawsuits.
+Such weather conditions set the stage for chemicals to move "off-site" beyond the target area, a situation that can result in fines or lawsuits.

 Long-term storage brings additional concerns, mainly with regard to temperature and moisture requirements.
-Some products clearly indicate on their labels, under the “Storage and Disposal” section, statements such as “do not allow to freeze,” or they will give precise temperature ranges or moisture conditions for storage.
-Temperature extremes can cause chemical changes in a product’s ingredients and can render them ineffective.
+Some products clearly indicate on their labels, under the "Storage and Disposal" section, statements such as "do not allow to freeze," or they will give precise temperature ranges or moisture conditions for storage.
+Temperature extremes can cause chemical changes in a product's ingredients and can render them ineffective.
 Temperature extremes can also cause some products to undergo physical changes that cause their ingredients to form crystalline or gelatinous masses and their components to separate.
 Dry products, such as granular formulations, can better tolerate temperature extremes but can be ruined by moisture.
-These formulations have a high affinity for moisture, and once they have absorbed any available moisture, they can quickly form a hard, insoluble mass, or “tombstone.”
+These formulations have a high affinity for moisture, and once they have absorbed any available moisture, they can quickly form a hard, insoluble mass.

-Once a pesticide container is empty, make sure it is thoroughly cleaned out.
+Once a pesticide container is empty, make sure it is thoroughly cleaned.
 With liquid formulations, the recommended way to prevent residues is to triple-rinse the container and then to add the water you use for rinsing (called rinsate) directly back into the sprayer as makeup solution.
 For bags and containers of dry formulations, thoroughly shake these directly onto the site or into the spreader.